evrythng/epcis2.js/README.md

 ### Building the URN

-The SDK allows developers to build easily gs1 URI.
+The SDK allows developers to build easily a GS1 URI.

-For example, you can easily build a SGTIN URI:``
+For example, you can easily build a SGTIN URI:
 ```js
 const urn = buildSGTINUri('0614141', '112345', '400'); // returns 'urn:epc:id:sgtin:0614141.112345.400'
 ```